Analysishousing

 Photo: Protesters march through New York City demanding justice for Jordan Neely.
 Credit: Amanda Yee.

 Today, Daniel Penny was finally taken into custody over the killing of New York City street performer Jordan Neely.
 The day before, after ten days of sustained public pressure, Penny was charged with second-degree manslaughter.
 Neely, a homeless Black man, was killed by white vigilante violence at the hands of Penny — that much is clear.
 But just as guilty for his murder is the capitalist system itself — the very system that assigns so many Black and Brown workers to the status of “surplus populations” of the permanently unemployed, subjected to a cycle between the system of mass incarceration and the condition of homelessness.
-For those suffering from this extreme oppression by capitalism, the system offers two options: prison or homelessness.
+For those suffering from this extreme oppression by capitalism, the system offers two options: prison or living on the streets.

 Much has been made of Neely’s mental health.
 We know now that he suffered from depression and schizophrenia, that his mother was murdered in 2007 — an event which marked the beginning of a mental health spiral from which he would never fully recover — and that he was on the the city’s Department of Homeless Services’ list of at-risk people with acute needs.
 And while it is true that Mayor Eric Adams has drastically gutted social and mental health services since taking office in 2022, the disproportionate focus on Neely’s struggles with mental illness obscures what he needed first and foremost and was deprived of by capitalism: housing.